Andy-Stack/vaultkeeper-ai/README.md

 ---

 **Note**: This plugin requires API keys from AI providers.
 API usage is billed by the respective providers according to their pricing.
-Monitor your usage through the token counter and provider dashboards.
+Monitor your usage through provider dashboards.